shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Can I change the time between checks?</summary>
 You can via the config file (config.json) but you might get 0min watched warnings.
-Check the problem above.
 I feel 10min (default) is a good compromise.
 </details>

 <details>